i7657043/ShoppingBasket/ShoppingBasket/Rules.md

 At a _minimum_ you must ensure the following scenarios are covered by your test suite:
 ​
 1. Initial state
-    * A newly constructed basket has 0 items in and totals that are all 0 ​
+    * A newly constructed basket has 0 items in and totals that are all 0 - done ​
 2. Quantities
-    * Adding an item without an explicit quantity results in a quantity of 1 for the item
+    * Adding an item without an explicit quantity results in a quantity of 1 for the item - done
-    * After adding a single item to an empty basket, both the basket and item quantity are 1
+    * After adding a single item to an empty basket, both the basket and item quantity are 1 - done
-    * After adding two items with different quantities to an empty basket, both the basket and item quantities are correct
+    * After adding two items with different quantities to an empty basket, both the basket and item quantities are correct - done
-    * After updating the quantity on an item already in a basket, both the basket and item quantities are correct
+    * After updating the quantity on an item already in a basket, both the basket and item quantities are correct - done
-    * Adding an item with, or updating an item to a quantity of 0 or less will result in an ArgumentOutOfRangeException being thrown
+    * Adding an item with, or updating an item to a quantity of 0 or less will result in an ArgumentOutOfRangeException being thrown - done
-    * After adding a single item to the basket, adding the same item again will update the quantity of the previously added item
+    * After adding a single item to the basket, adding the same item again will update the quantity of the previously added item - done
 ​
 3. Totals
-    * After adding a single item to an empty basket, both the subtotal of the item and basket should equal the items unit price
+    * After adding a single item to an empty basket, both the subtotal of the item and basket should equal the items unit price - done
-    * After adding a single item (with a NoTax rule) to an empty basket, both the tax of the item and the basket should equal 0 and both the subtotal of the item and basket should equal the items unit price
+    * After adding a single item (with a NoTax rule) to an empty basket, both the tax of the item and the basket should equal 0 and both the subtotal of the item and basket should equal the items unit price - done
-    * After adding two items with different quantities (both with a NoTax rule) to an empty basket, both the tax of the item and the basket should equal 0, both the subtotal and the total of the item and basket should equal the items unit price
+    * After adding two items with different quantities (both with a NoTax rule) to an empty basket, both the tax of the item and the basket should equal 0, both the subtotal and the total of the item and basket should equal the items unit price - done
 ​
 The set of tests described above are a bare _minimum_ - in reality there are many more scenarios that should be tested.
 Please consider what you think to be the most important cases and provide additional tests to improve coverage.
 ​